 While the pandemic threw a curveball into the plans of fitness business owners worldwide, many jumped at the opportunity to revamp their businesses and find ways to not only survive but thrive.
 James Robertson, owner of The Fitness Game, is a perfect example of a fitness business owner who went above and beyond during England's numerous lockdowns to show up for his customers and grow the business he always dreamt of running.
-Not only did he manage to keep his many customers engaged and active online, but he was also able to introduce new programs, supply his customers who didn't have equipment with homemade kit, and build so much interest and anticipation for his bootcamps that once outdoor fitness returned he had to expand his timetable.
+Not only did he manage to keep his many customers engaged and active online, but he was also able to introduce new programs, supply his customers who didn't have equipment with a homemade kit, and build so much interest and anticipation for his bootcamps that once outdoor fitness returned he had to expand his timetable.

 James shared with us his experience venturing out on his own to launch The Fitness Game and his journey as a business owner, trainer, and community leader.
 Continue reading below to learn more about what he did to build such a loyal group of customers and what his plans are for the future of his Bootcamp business.